 Simply tie both ends of the string together and then loop one end through the plug.

-Attach the rail saver with the Velcro straps and make sure the string is short enough so that when you rotate the leash, only the rail saver, and not the string, touches the rails.
+Attach the rail saver with the Velcro straps and make sure the string is short enough so that when you rotate the leash, only the rail saver, and not the string, touch the rails.

 Attach the cuff to the ankle nearest the tail of your board, and you’re good to go!